Healthdirect Free Australian health advice you can count on.

 Antidepressant medication

-Quick facts Antidepressant medication can help ease symptoms of depression and anxiety by affecting brain chemicals called neurotransmitters.&nb...
+Quick facts Antidepressant medication can help ease symptoms of depression, anxiety, and other mental health conditions They affect brain chemicals ca...

 Read more on SANE Australia website